persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-19-python-fastapi-auth-ml-three.md

   - postgresql
 ---

-Python FastAPI with JWT Auth using PostgreSQL serving an extended Machine Learning Application Predicting House Prices (v3) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth using PostgreSQL serving a Machine Learning Application Predicting House Prices (v3) - hosted at Vercel Cloud using Serverless Functions

 <p><a href="https://fastapi-jwt-auth-ml-three.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and ML">Try the demo by OpenAPI...</a></p>